cpacilio/marvel_continuity/README.md

 - Warlock and the Infinity Watch #22
 - Infinity Crusade #6

-Warlock and the Infinity Watch #40-42
+Warlock and the Infinity Watch #40-42 (_End of the Infinity Watch, the infinity gems disperse through the universe_)

 ### Classic Marvel Era (1961-1998)